 The primary objectives of our investment activities are to ensure liquidity and to preserve capital.
 We are exposed to market risks in the ordinary course of our business.
 These risks include interest rate sensitivities.
-We had cash, cash equivalents and marketable securities of \$480.6 million and \$561.8 million as of September 30, 2021 and December 31, 2020, respectively, which consisted of bank deposits, highly liquid money market funds and investments in high-quality, highly liquid available-for-sale debt securities.
-Historical fluctuations in interest rates have not had a significant impact on our financial position, results of operations or cash flows.
-We had no outstanding debt as of September 30, 2021.
-Due to the short-term maturities of our cash equivalents and the high-quality, highly liquid nature of our available-for-sale marketable securities, an immediate one percentage point change in interest rates would not have a material effect on the fair market value of our cash equivalents.
+We had cash, cash equivalents and marketable securities of \$507.5 million and \$561.8 million as of June 30, 2021 and December 31, 2020, respectively, which consisted of bank deposits, highly liquid money market funds and investments in high-quality, highly liquid available-for-sale debt securities.
+Historical fluctuations in interest rates have not been significant for us.
+We had no outstanding debt as of June 30, 2021.
+Due to the short-term maturities of our cash equivalents and the high-quality, highly liquid nature of our available-for-sale debt marketable securities, an immediate one percentage point change in interest rates would not have a material effect on the fair market value of our cash equivalents.
 To minimize the risk in the future, we intend to maintain our portfolio of cash equivalents and marketable securities in institutional market funds that are composed of U.S. Treasury and U.S. Treasury-backed repurchase agreements, short-term U.S. Treasury securities and investments in high-quality, highly liquid available-for-sale debt securities including corporate debt securities, government-sponsored enterprise securities and commercial paper.
 We do not believe that inflation, interest rate changes or exchange rate fluctuations had a significant impact on our results of operations for any periods presented herein.